krys2fa/ai-learning-platform/docs/KNOWLEDGE_TRANSFER_PLAN.md

 - All PRs require review by at least one senior developer.
 - Use inline comments for suggestions and explanations.
 - Document common mistakes and solutions in a shared wiki.
+- Review role-based access logic and ensure correct usage of Redux and hooks.

 ### 4. Knowledge Sharing